 If you would like to dine sitting down, you can head to The Lodge, a seasonal food hall with a pop-up bar.

-For a unique experience, reserve an "igloo" and order food and drinks to enjoy inside!
+For a unique experience, reserve an "igloo" and order food and a festive cocktail or two to enjoy inside!

 FrostFest